Submission to CLEO®/Europe-EQEC 2025

 Please note that the EPS will not manipulate or edit papers.

-The summary will be published in the on line technical digest.
+The summary will be published in the online technical digest.
 Since contributed papers are selected on the basis of the summary, it should convey the original results in a succinct manner rather than describe the research topic.

 Any of the following conditions may result in rejection of a paper:

-– failure to submit the paper by the deadline date
+– Failure to submit the paper by the deadline date.

-– failure to complete the required fields on the web based submission form
+– Failure to complete the required fields on the web based submission form.

 – Plagiarism (IEEE policy requires that all accepted papers must be checked for plagiarism).

 – Novelty of results is one of the main criteria which needs to be kept.
-As a rule, the results which have been already published will violate this criterion and will lead to rejection
+As a rule, the results which have been already published will violate this criterion and will lead to rejection.

-Authors will be notified whether their papers have been accepted by Thursday March 30, 2023.
+Authors will be notified whether their papers have been accepted by Monday, March 31, 2025.
 The date and time for presentation will be determined after the programme committee has reviewed the papers.

 Publications: